-To download the OVF descriptor or OVA file, make a GET request to the appropriate download link in the download-enabled VApp or VAppTemplate element.
+To download the OVF descriptor, make a GET request to the download:default or download:identity URL in the download-enabled VApp or VAppTemplate element.

-When downloading an OVF or OVA, you can choose whether or not to include identity information such as lease settings and network connection details.
+You can download an OVF descriptor with or without identity information such as lease settings and network connection details.
 Identity information is typically not portable to another deployment environment.